NRA Is Labeled A Terrorist Organization By San Francisco’s Legislative Body

 “All countries have violent and hateful people, but only in America do we give them ready access to assault weapons and large-capacity magazines thanks, in large part, to the National Rifle Association’s influence,” it reads.

-The city’s legislative body was reportedly inspired to write the resolution after the mass shooting Gilroy Garlic Festival, which led to the deaths of three people.
+The city’s legislative body was reportedly inspired to write the resolution after the mass shooting at Gilroy Garlic Festival, which led to the deaths of three people.
 The subsequent mass shootings in Dayton, Ohio, and El Paso and Odessa, both in Texas, served to reinforce the board’s decision.

 “People are dying every day in this country, and doing nothing is not an option, and that is what the NRA continues to do,” Stefani said.